docker/docs/engine/security/security.md

 very different, because almost all of those tasks are handled by the infrastructure around the container:

- - SSH access will typically be managed by a single server running on the Docker host;
+ - SSH access are typically managed by a single server running on the Docker host;
  - `cron`, when necessary, should run as a user process, dedicated and tailored for the app that needs its scheduling service, rather than as a platform-wide facility;
- - log management will also typically be handed to Docker, or by third-party services like Loggly or Splunk;
+ - log management is also typically handed to Docker, or to third-party services like Loggly or Splunk;
  - hardware management is irrelevant, meaning that you never need to run `udevd` or equivalent daemons within